Information about HHS Promotion and Tenure Policies Procedures

 Crucial to the entire promotion process is the preparation of a formal promotion document for each candidate.
 The provost's office provides the President's Office Nomination for Promotion (Form 36), which is the template for the first page of the document.
 The content of the rest of the document is described in the Form 36 Instructions.
 In addition, the dean, as chair of the HHS Area Committee, has approved Some Guidelines for HHS Promotion Documents that derive from discussions at previous HHS Area Committee business meetings.
 These guidelines are intended either to clarify the Instructions for President’s Office Form 36 or to specify how certain types of information should be presented in HHS promotion documents.
 The resulting consistency in these documents helps Area Committee members to understand each candidate's accomplishments.

 Decisions about promotion and tenure are often made simultaneously, but tenure is sometimes awarded without promotion.
 A longstanding University policy, "Principles and Policies for Academic Freedom, Responsibilities and Tenure, and Procedures for Termination of Faculty Appointments for Cause" (also known as Executive Memorandum B-48) outlines the tenure policies of the University.
 In particular, it indicates the length of the probationary periods during which the tenure of faculty members eligible for tenure must be determined.
 Under certain conditions, however, faculty may request an extension of their probationary period.
-The provost's office website includes a link to a document for "Deviations from the Probationary Period (Stop-the-Tenure-Clock Policy)."
+The provost's office website includes a link to a document for the "Tenure Clock Extension Policy, Procedures, and Guidelines."

 Health and Kinesiology